 ultimately, what can be done to improve this, by making recommendations to policy makers accordingly.

 Because we collect so much information around different factors that may impact mental health, we can look at lots of different research questions.
 Find out more about these sub-studies.

 We have now entered the next phase of our research, where we will be following up with our current cohort and looking to expand to a new cohort (16-20 yr olds from Greater London) via an app which we are releasing over the next few months.
-Sign up here to get early access to the app when it’s released.
+Information about how to get the app will be available on the website when the app has launched.

-The team is led by Prof. Mireille Toledano.
+The work with SCAMP and the team is led by Prof. Mireille Toledano.
 Find out more about Our Team.